WordPress/gutenberg/packages/blocks/README.md

 _Parameters_

--   _icon_ `WPBlockTypeIconRender`: Render behavior of a block type icon; one of a Dashicon slug, an element, or a component.
+-   _icon_ `BlockIcon`: Render behavior of a block type icon; one of a Dashicon slug, an element, or a component.

 _Returns_

--   `WPBlockTypeIconDescriptor`: Object describing the icon.
+-   `BlockIconNormalized`: Object describing the icon.

 ### parse